mdeleo10/IPv6_Azure/README.md

 There's **no charge** to use Public IPv6 Addresses or Public IPv6 Prefixes.
 Associated resources and bandwidth are charged at the same rates as IPv4.

-## Azure Portal - Dual Stacked?
+## Is the Azure Portal Dual Stacked?
-Azure CLI - No ?
+Yes, the https://portal.azure.com site is dual-stacked, https://portal.azure.us is not.
+But the Azure cli doesn't seem to support IPv6.
+Azure Powershell to be confirmed.

 ## Infrastructure (IaaS)